mdh411/all-done-app/README.md

 ![Frontend Test Cases](images/frontend_test_cases.png)

 ## Automated CI Pipeline
 Using GitHub Actions allowed me to automate workflows directly from my repository.
 I configured two pipelines (one for the frontend and one for the backend) that ran whenever code was pushed or a pull request was made to the respective directory.
 This prevented unnecessary pipeline runs and conservation of resources.
-By automating these pipelines, I was forced to address breakages instantly because merge would be prevented otherwise.
+By automating these pipelines, I was forced to address failures instantly because merge would be prevented otherwise.
+This meant only high quality code would reach the main codebase.

+The process of merging into a 'main branch' is referred to as trunk-based development.
+I implemented this in GitHub by frequently merging small, incremental changes directly into the main branch.
+This approach minimized the need for long-lived feature branches, reducing merge conflicts and ensuring a stable codebase.

 ### Backend CI Pipeline
 ![backend yaml](images/backend_yaml.png)